 - Think about the standard of living you want your family to live

 Do you need to just cover the mortgage debt, or to be able to continue to pay the rent or do you need enough insurance for a partner and family to be able to continue to enjoy life and move ahead?

 Part of the difficulty in answering this question is that nobody (other than a specialist risk adviser like Unusual Risks Insured) likes to talk about something that we hope never happens.

-And that's exactly why people use specialist risk adviser like Unusual Risks Insured to help them start their thinking about what matters most.
+And that's exactly why people use the specialist risk advisers at Unusual Risks Insured to help them start their thinking about what matters most.

 The simple idea behind life insurance